Oral Health

 Dental Health and Your Diet

 Sugar is the main cause of dental decay when there are bacteria present.
 More significant than the amount of sugar you eat is the frequency of consumption.
 Probably the worst thing you can do to your teeth is to drink a soda and have a sip every few minutes over a long period; the same is true for snacking.

-It is recommended that if you want to have a snack or soda or juice, it is better to have it after food, dessert, or have it in one sitting.
+It is recommended that if you want to have a snack or soda or juice, it is better to have it after food or dessert or have it in one sitting.
 Eating or drinking something sweet over an extended period creates a constant sugar supply for bacteria that causes tooth decay!

 It is important to be aware of all the sources of sugar that are out there.
-It is not just everything sweet, but anything that can turn to sugar like pieces of bread.
+It is not just everything sweet, but anything that can turn to sugar, like pieces of bread.
 Cutting down your sugar intake is good for cavity prevention, as well as your general health.

 But what about when you have to have sugar?
 The best way to avoid cavities is to prevent the sugar from staying next to your teeth.
-Brushing after eating sugar, rinsing your mouth with Fluoride mouth wash, or chewing sugarless gum can help.
+Brushing after eating sugar, rinsing your mouth with fluoride mouthwash, or chewing sugarless gum can help.
 However, nothing has the effect of avoiding sugar!

 Is there any food that prevents tooth decay?
 Well, not really.
 Some people believed that chewing foods like apples and carrots might have some plaque removal effect, but they still contain some sugar, so any advantage is not clear.